 Arrow of time (e.g. entropy’s arrow of time): Why does time have a direction?
 Why did the universe have such low entropy in the past, and time correlates with the universal (but not local) increase in entropy, from the past and to the future, according to the second law of thermodynamics?WIKIPEDIA

 I’m working on an idea that relates time to the wave function orbits of the electrinos and positrinos in a particle.
 The idea is that the closer the velocity of those particles gets to the (local) speed of light, the slower time becomes.
 Thus the Planck particles at the core of an SMBH would experience no time because they would have velocity c.
 I’m also thinking that photons and their constituent electrinos and positrinos may not really travel at c, but something more Lorentzian that depends on their energy and determines their frequency & wavelength.
 So a Planck photon would start at c, but as it cooled or ceded energy, it’s speed would drop, say for example, to (1 – 10^-35)*c and so on.
-Across a vast range of frequencies and wavelengths, we would perceive the photon velocity as c because our instruments can’t measure those very small reductions as the photon loses energy through drag with the superfluid, which is actually the root cause of cosmological redshift.
+Across a vast range of frequencies and wavelengths, we would perceive the photon velocity as c because our instruments can’t measure those very small reductions as the photon loses energy via galaxy local expansion, which is actually the root cause of cosmological redshift.
 But from a Lorentz factor point of view those would still be significant changes for the photon.

 PREDICTIONS AND HYPOTHESES